Slap tear treatment without surgery | Comprehensive Prolotherapy

-He concluded that there should be a greater focus on educating young orthopedic surgeons so that they can recognize and treat SLAP lesions appropriately with the hopes of decreasing the amount of surgical repairs performed.(4)
+He concluded that there should be a greater focus on educating young orthopedic surgeons so that they can recognize and treat SLAP lesions appropriately with the hopes of decreasing the number of surgical repairs performed.(4)

-- Doctors in the United Kingdom say: magnetic resonance arthrography while having a high diagnostic accuracy for labral tears and Hill-Sachs lesions, is controversial.
+- Doctors in the United Kingdom say magnetic resonance arthrography while having a high diagnostic accuracy for labral tears and Hill-Sachs lesions, is controversial.
 Arthroscopic diagnosis remains the gold standard.
 (5)

 - University researchers in Turkey say “Although MRI is a good diagnostic tool for SLAP lesions, its use for the classification is limited.”(6)

 “36.8% of these surgeries were considered a “failure” and 28% had to be redone”